rust-lang/wg-async/src/vision/status_quo/alan_finds_database_drops_hard.md

 *Here are some standard FAQ to get you started.
 Feel free to add more!*

 * **What are the morals of the story?**
-    * *Talk about the major takeaways-- what do you see as the biggest problems.*
+    * The story demonstrates solid research steps that Alan uses to understand and resolve his problem.
+    * Completion of the [Cancellation and timeouts docs](https://rust-lang.github.io/async-book/06_multiple_futures/01_chapter.html) may have been helpful.
+It's difficult to know how something absent might have improved the solution search process.
+    * Stating the obvious, with more async experience Alan would shorten his solution search process.
 * **What are the sources for this story?**
-    * *Talk about what the story is based on, ideally with links to blog posts, tweets, or other evidence.*
+    * Sergey Galich reported this problem, among many others.
-* **Why did you choose *NAME* to tell this story?**
+* **Why did you choose Alan to tell this story?**
-    * *Talk about the character you used for the story and why.*
+    * His experience and understanding of other languages coupled with his desire to apply Rust would likely lead him to try solutions before deeply researching them.
 * **How would this story have played out differently for the other characters?**
-    * *In some cases, there are problems that only occur for people from specific backgrounds, or which play out differently.
-This question can be used to highlight that.*
+    * It is likely that Nickalas would have reached out to Barbara or possibly the sqlx community sooner.
+On the other hand Barbara, given her deep experience in Rust wouldn't have selected async in her initial design.

 [character]: ../characters.md
 [status quo stories]: ./status_quo.md